Case Study: Low-Frequency Ultrasound ML

 Leadership Contribution

-• Architecture: Designed the signal processing pipeline and selected Random Forest over deep learning for interpretability in production.
+• Architecture: Designed the LFUS signal processing pipeline and selected Random Forest over deep learning for interpretability in production.

 • Team: Coordinated with plant engineers for sensor installation, data collection protocols, and operator training.